 The Prophet Elijah "who was afire with zeal for the Lord of hosts" had never ceased to lead the people of Israel to believe in the true God.
-St. John of the Cross sings his heart out in the joy of spreading the Good News: "I'll go and tell the world/spreading the Word of your beauty/and sweetness and of your sovereignty" (The Poetry.
-Romance 9, 7.
+St. John of the Cross sings his heart out in the joy of spreading the Good News: "I will go and tell the world, spreading the word of your beauty and sweetness and of your sovereignty" (The Collected Works of St. John of the Cross, The Poetry, 9.
+Romances, 7.
 The Incarnation, pg.
-67. The Collected Works of St. John of the Cross) "The observation of St. Teresa that the purpose of prayer is 'the birth of good works' reminds the Secular Order that graces received ought to have an effect on those who receive them.
+67.)
+"The observation of St. Teresa that the purpose of prayer is 'the birth of good works' reminds the Secular Order that graces received ought to have an effect on those who receive them.
 Individually or as a community and above all as members of the Church, apostolic activity is the fruit of prayer" (OCDS Constitutions, 26).